odeepllama/SolarSim/Docs/README.md

 How about a numbered animated metaphor for a novice user on a first run through.
 Next task is highlighted and animated to draw the user's attention.
 Bubble (pop-over can guide the user as to stes, what they do and in what order they shoudl be performed.

-Visual tunign can be done as a final step.
+Visual tuning can be done as a final step.

 Can hide/collapse both the log and profile text window in order to reduce visual complexity make thigns look simpler.